nabeelvalley/docs/src/content/docs/time-series-data-analysis/shapelets-motifs-and-discords.md

 description: Using Shapelets, Motifs, and Discords in Time Series Data Analysis
 ---

----
-title: Shapelets, Motifs, and Discords
-description: Using Shapelets, Motifs, and Discords in Time Series Data Analysis
-published: true
----

 > Notes on [Shaplets, Motifs and Discords: A set of Primitives for Mining Massive Time Series and Image Archives by Eamonn Keogh](https://www.youtube.com/watch?v=ODspi8-uWgo)

 A time series will consist of a time series (T) and many subsequences (C)